taolicheng/jet-physics-notes/dnn.md

 ## DNN
 > "Representation learning is a set of methods that allows a machine to be fed with **raw data** and to automatically **discover the representations** needed for detection or classification.
 Deep-learning methods are representation learning methods **with multiple levels of representation** obtained by composing simple but non-linear modules that each transform the representation at one level (starting with the raw input) into a representation at a higher, slightly more abstract level."[LeCun, Bengio, Hinton]
+* image -> comes in the form of an array of pixel values (??? space-correlation between pixels missing???)
+*

 ## recent work on treating jets and event using NLP